ilya-kavalenka/RECSEN/README.md

 The [RECSEN compiler](#compiler) (rsc command) parses RECSEN files, processes protocol and produces either the XML protocol definition for further processing or the client-server protocol handlers ready for use in an application.

 The [RECSEN handlers](#handlers) provide the application with all expected functionality including message encoding and decoding, sending and receiving messages, protocol state management, request-response correlation, event and message logging.
-Received and sent messages are validated against the protocol control flow to simplify application processing and prevent control flow violation.

 The RECSEN runtime library supports a number of message formats, communication transports and platforms including FastBinaryEncoding, TCP sockets, UDP sockets, C++/Linux and is extensible for other alternatives.